byu-cpe/ecen192/_labs/03_multimeters_measurements.md

 Summary: As you rotate the wiper (or knob) from left to right, the resistance increases.
 Let's try it!

-**Step 1: Make connections:** Put the potentiometer on a breadboard as shown in the video.
+**Step 1: Make connections:** Put the potentiometer on a breadboard.
 Connect two wires to the outer two pins of the potentiometer.
 Then clip the alligator clips (red and black) on the multimeter to those wires.
 Observe the multimeter reading.
 As you rotate the wiper around, does your resistance change?

 **Step 2: Adjust connections:** Move the red wire from the outer pin to the middle of the potentiometer.
 Now, rotate the wiper (knob).
 Does the resistance change?